An Introduction to Flow Matching and Diffusion Models: Flow and Diffusion Models

 However, always keep in mind that the "$\dd X_t$"-notation above is a purely informal notation of \cref{e:infinitesimal_updates_sdes}.
 Unfortunately, SDEs do not have a flow map $\phi_t$ anymore.
 This is because the value $X_t$ is not fully determined by $X_0\sim \pinit$ anymore as the evolution itself is stochastic.
 Still, in the same way as for ODEs, we have: \begin{theorem}[SDE Solution Existence and Uniqueness] If $u:\R^d\times[0,1]\to\R^d$ is continuously differentiable with a bounded derivative and $\sigma_t$ is continuous, then the SDE in \eqref{e:sde_generic} has a solution given by the unique stochastic process $(X_t)_{0\leq t\leq 1}$ satisfying \cref{e:infinitesimal_updates_sdes}. \end{theorem} If this was a stochastic calculus class, we would spend several lectures proving this theorem and constructing SDEs with full mathematical rigor, i.e. constructing a Brownian motion from first principles and constructing the process $X_{t}$ via \themebf{stochastic integration}.
 As we focus on machine learning in this class, we refer to \citep{mao2007stochastic} for a more technical treatment.
 Finally, note that every ODE is also an SDE - simply with a vanishing diffusion coefficient $\sigma_t=0$.
 Therefore, for the remainder of this class, \textbf{when we speak about SDEs, we consider ODEs as a special case}.

 \begin{examplebox}[Ornstein-Uhlenbeck Process] Let us consider a constant diffusion coefficient $\sigma_t=\sigma\geq 0$ and a constant linear drift $u_t(x)=-\theta x$ for $\theta>0$, yielding the SDE

 A solution $(X_t)_{0 \le t \le 1}$ to the above SDE is known as an \themebf{Ornstein-Uhlenbeck (OU) process}.
 We visualize it in \cref{fig:bm_ou_process}.
-The vector field $-\theta x$ pushes the process back to its center $0$ (as I always go the inverse direction of where I am), while the diffusion coefficient $\sigma$ always adds more noise.
-This process converges towards a Gaussian distribution $\mathcal{N}(0,\sigma^2)$ if we simulate it for $t\to \infty$.
+The vector field $-\theta x$ pushes the process back to its center $0$ (since the drift always points in the direction opposite to the current position), while the diffusion coefficient $\sigma$ always adds more noise.
+This process converges towards a Gaussian distribution $\mathcal{N}(0,\sigma^2/(2\theta))$ if we simulate it for $t\to \infty$.
 Note that for $\sigma=0$, we have a flow with linear vector field that we have studied in \cref{e:flow_linear_vf}. \end{examplebox}

 \paragraph{Simulating an SDE.} If you struggle with the abstract definition of an SDE so far, then don't worry about it.
 A more intuitive way of thinking about SDEs is given by answering the question: How might we simulate an SDE?
 The simplest such scheme is known as the \themebf{Euler-Maruyama method}, and is essentially to SDEs what the Euler method is to ODEs.
 Using the Euler-Maruyama method, we initialize $X_0=x_0$ and update iteratively via